LBIK10202U Molecular Plant-Microbe Interactions

 Re-exam

-Oral exam 20 min with 20 min preparation.
+Oral exam 20 min without preparation.

-If the requirements for the exam is not met, - the students need to give a project presentation
+If the requirements for the exam is not met, - the students need to give a project presentation.

 Criteria for exam assesment